AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2020-03-02-webpacker-heroku-ci.md

 date: 2020-03-02
 ---

-I recently spent an excessive amount of time debugging a Webpacker issue on Heroku’s Continuous Integration server (that server that you can associate with a pipeline).
-Ultimately, there was a shockingly simple solution, so here it is, and that took I hope this helps someone else in the future.
+I recently spent an excessive amount of time debugging a Webpacker issue on Heroku’s Continuous Integration server (a server that you can associate with a pipeline).
+Ultimately, there was a shockingly simple solution, so here it is, and I hope this helps save someone else a few hours in the future.

-#Webpacker can’t find application in /packs-test/manifest.json
+# Webpacker can’t find application in /packs-test/manifest.json
-With Rails6 all web applications (not api only) now leverage Webpacker to manage the JavaScript aspect of the asset pipeline.
+With Rails 6 all web applications (expect api only applications) now leverage Webpacker to manage the JavaScript aspects of the asset pipeline.
 It seems to get the job done.
 That was until my integration tests got picked up by my continuous integration server on Heroku.

 Once those locally passing tests were committed to the repo, they began failing on Heroku with the following error.

 {% highlight bash %}

 Failure/Error: <%= javascript_pack_tag 'application', 'data-turbolinks-track': 'reload' %>

     ActionView::Template::Error:
        Webpacker can't find application in /app/public/packs-test/manifest.json.
 Possible causes:
        1. You want to set webpacker.yml value of compile to true for your environment